What was involved in creating the Plan and beginning implementation?

 - Belmont Bridge Replacement Project – design phase in progress – see www.belmontbridge.org

-- Form-Based Code (Phase 1) - RFP to hire consultant issued February 2017; 3 proposals received; review of proposals in progress
+- Form-Based Code (Phase 1) - RFP to hire consultant issued February 2017; 3 proposals received; Form-Based Codes Institute hired in

 What is a Form-Based Code?